nwg/racket-wiki/Racket2.md

 * [jackfirth] Use syntax parameters in `for` loops for `break` and `continue` instead of keywords

 * [alexis king] Make all of `match`’s patterns properly hygienic, rather than inspecting datums for the primitive pattern-matching constructs.

+* [gus-massa] The values returned by `make-custom-hash-types` and `make-custom-set-types` have a different order.
+Change one of them to improve consistency.